mobydex/urz-data/README.md

 # Data Services
 The data infrastructure reuses that of the former Coypu project.

-## Unsorted
+## Relevant Note

-* API for Marcus' API: https://mobydex.locoslab.com/controller-service/
+* API for Marcus' API: https://mobydex.locoslab.com/controller-service/ (this should be documented on Locoslab page)

 ## Summary